 Finally, the van arrived at the police station in Sremska Mitrovica (SRB) but none of the people on the move had to enter the police station.
 As some individuals had been eating biscuits and drinking energy drinks inside the van, the officers ordered them to clean.

-Afterwards they went back to Sid by train.
+Afterwards they were sent back to Sid by train.